DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 There are two main steps to enable Redemption Rules in your system:

-- Add relevant information about the context of the Transaction in the Transaction `metadata`.
+- Add all relevant information about the context of the Transaction in the Transaction `metadata`.
 As discussed further below, we suggest that you proactively include a set of standard metadata most likely to be used in your Redemption Rules.
 - Create Promotion Programs with Redemption Rules and attach promotions based on these Programs to Gift Cards or Account Cards.
 This can be done in the Lightrail Web App.

 ### Establishing Metadata